 name/S The name of the save file to be created.
 (If not specified, the name of the first relocatable binary file is used.)
-If "name" has no extension, .SV is used.
-The "name" will also be used for the name of the .BS file unless the local /F switch is used.
+If "name" has no extension, .RUN is used (.SV on the

+Nova).
+The "name" will also be used for the name of the .BS file unless the local /F switch is used, and on the Alto for the .SYMS file, unless the /M switch is used.